mmatz-101/react-pickems-league/README.md

+# PICKEMS
+____
+Pickem's is a sports betting league for the NFL and NCAA, where you can challenge friends and family by betting against team spreads.
+I created this site to eliminate the need for the Excel file previously used by the commissioner.

+This project uses __Pocketbase__ for the backend, along with custom CRON jobs to pull spreads from existing sports betting sites.
+The frontend is built with __Next.js__ and __Tailwind CSS__, and I use __Python__ scripts to automate various database-related tasks.

 # FAQ:
 How often are the games/results updated?
 - Every minute, this is subject to change depending on loading and cost on server.